mbrukman/periscope/docs/index.md

   7. Support for distributed (but not YARN ready) applications using Apache Slider
   8. Attach priorities to SLAs
 _Note: not all of the features above are supported in the first `public beta` version.
 There are dependencies we contributed to Hadoop, Ambari and YARN and they will be included in the next releases (1.7 and 2.6)_
-##Building blocks

-###Clusters
-A Hadoop cluster is a set of components and services launched in order to store, analyze and process unstructured data.
-Periscope can work with any Hadoop 2/ YARN cluster provisioned with Apache Ambari, and supports any YARN application.
-As highlighted before, Periscope can apply SLA policies to `static` and `autoscaling` clusters.
-Due to flexibility supported by cloud based Hadoop deployments, we suggest to link Periscope with [Cloudbreak](http://sequenceiq.com/cloudbreak/) and apply policy based `autoscaling` to your cluster.

 ###Alarms
 An alarm watches a `metric` over a specified time period, and used by one or more action or scaling policy based on the value of the metric relative to a given threshold over a number of time periods.
 In case Periscope raises an alarm an action (e.g. sending an email) or a scaling policy is triggered.
 Alarms are based on metrics.
 The current supported `metrics` are: